 9 Sewing construction

-This is a very important criteria – as wrongly made t-shirt can distort your shape – it will hang down your body in all the wrong ways.
+This is a very important criterion – as wrongly made t-shirt can distort your shape – it will hang down your body in all the wrong ways.
 The neckband should lie smooth and not twisted.
 The sleeve hems and the body hem will be twisted in case of a bad quality t-shirt.
-If it looks twisted in the showroom chances are they will be twisted at your home too.
+If it looks twisted in the showroom, chances are, they will be twisted at your home too.

 10 Care Label